-On October 15, 2021, Trustee had received SUT collections totaling \$473 million, which equaled the amount of the COFINA Revenues for fiscal year 2022.
-Consistent with the COFINA Plan of Adjustment, upon the Trustee's receipt of the COFINA Revenues for fiscal year 2022, the Commonwealth of Puerto Rico is entitled to receive all collections from the pledged SUT until the end of fiscal year 2022 (June 30, 2022).
-As a result, temporary measures taken to address the COVID-19 pandemic, when coupled with the relief packages adopted by the U.S. Government and the Government of Puerto Rico to support residents and the Island's economy, did not have any adverse effect on the Corporation's receipt of SUT collections for fiscal years 2022 and 2021.
-On July 1,

-2022, the Trustee began to receive collections from the pledged SUT for fiscal year 2023.
-The Trustee will continue to receive these collections until it receives all COFINA Revenues for fiscal year 2023, which will amount to \$491,557,399.
+On October 20, 2023, the Trustee received SUT collections totaling \$511 million, which equaled the amount of the COFINA Revenues for fiscal year 2024.
+Consistent with the Plan of Adjustment, upon the Trustee's receipt of the COFINA Revenues for fiscal year 2024, the Commonwealth is entitled to receive all SUT collections until the end of fiscal year 2024 (June 30, 2024).
+On July 1, 2024, the Trustee began to receive collections from the Pledged SUT for fiscal year 2025.
+The Trustee will continue to receive these collections until it receives all COFINA Revenues for fiscal year 2025, which will amount to \$531,668,483.